 Venezuela is in the midst of an unprecedented economic and political crisis marked by severe food and medicine shortages, soaring crime rates, and an increasingly authoritarian executive.
 Critics of President Nicolas Maduro and his predecessor, Hugo Chavez, say Venezuela’s economic woes are the fruit of years of economic mismanagement; Maduro’s supporters blame falling oil prices and the country’s “corrupt” business elites.

-In January 2016, opposition lawmakers took a majority in the legislature—the National Assembly—for the first time in nearly two decades.
-However, the Maduro government has taken steps since to consolidate his power, including usurping some of the legislature’s powers.
-Maduro’s actions have been met with massive protests and international condemnation.
+In 2016, opposition lawmakers took a majority in the legislature—the National Assembly—for the first time in nearly two decades.
+However, the Maduro government has taken steps since to consolidate the president’s power, holding heavily disputed elections to replace the legislature with a constituent assembly comprised entirely of government supporters.
+Maduro’s actions, which have been met with massive protests and international condemnation, threaten to delegitimize the results of the 2018 presidential election.

 Chavez’s ‘Bolivarian Revolution’